Employers Holdings, Inc. (EIG) Bundle

 - Customer Focus: Prioritizing the needs and success of small business clients.

-- Collaboration: Working together effectively across teams and with partners.
+- Collaboration: Working effectively across teams and with partners.

 - Initiative: Encouraging proactive problem-solving and innovation.